HackySoft/CodeFinder/README.md

 # Usage

+you can use the gui, or just dump all functions in the file(dumpAll.py), and print them to a single text file

 find a native function/debug function, put its name and it will decompile all references to it afterwards you can run regex on all of them to get whatever function/address you want